dough10/PolySonic/README.md

 - when finished playing playlist will not longer be automatically cleared

-- previous track button will now restart the track if pressed while first son gin playlist is currently playing
+- previous track button will now restart the track if pressed while first song in a playlist is currently playing

+- fix multi disc sorting (tracks will now be displayed in the order they are intended to be played)

+- bug fixes

 Required software for development environment